Rob Ryan (entrepreneur)

-Rob Ryan is an American businessman and entrepreneur.
+Rob Ryan (born 1948) is an American businessman and entrepreneur.
 He is best known as a co-founder and former CEO of Ascend Communications, which was ultimately acquired by Lucent Technologies.
 Ryan has authored two books with his lessons about startup companies.

 Education

 Raised in the Bronx, New York, Ryan received a scholarship to attend Cornell University, where he earned a Bachelor of Arts degree in 1969.
 He married his Cornell classmate, Terry Wehe Ryan the same year.

 Career

 Early career

 Ryan began his career as a systems analyst with Burroughs Corporation.
 He then worked at Lawrence Livermore National Laboratory a Federally funded research facility.
 Ryan subsequently worked at Digital Equipment Corporation and Intel where he worked on Ethernet protocols including the "blue book" which would form the basis for IEEE 802.3 His final job before founding his first company was a stint at Ungermann-Bass another pioneer in computer networking.